 Being told that you have cancer can be a shock, even if you were expecting your diagnosis.
 It's very normal to experience many different emotions throughout your diagnosis, treatment and beyond.

 You will be looked after by a gynae-oncology team and treated like you have ovarian cancer.
-You may have been offered the same information as those diagnosed with ovarian cancer.
-Yet you will have been told that you have a cancer with a different name.
-You may feel that nobody acknowledges that the cancer type you have is different.
+You may be offered the same information as those with ovarian cancer.
+Yet the cancer has a different name and starts from a different organ.
+You may feel that nobody acknowledges that the cancer type you have is different to ovarian cancer.

 It may help to: